clux/wolfram-irc/README.md

 git clone https://github.com/clux/wolfram-irc.git
 cd wolfram-irc
 npm install
-gedit .wa.json
+# edit .wa.json
 npm start
 ```

 ## Config options
-The first 3 options are used directly to connect to IRC.
-Nickname, server, and channel to connect to.
+The first 2 options IRC nickname, server, then a bunch of option objects:

+- `irc` options object for the [irc](https://npmjs.org/package/irc) module
+- `stream` options object for [irc-stream](https://npmjs.org/package/irc-stream) module
+- `wolfram` options object for the [wolfram-alpha](https://npmjs.org/package/wolfram-alpha`)

-`apiKey` you will get when you create a [development account](http://products.wolframalpha.com/developers/) (which is free for low intensity use).
+You can put the `apiKey` in you config, but it will be overridden if the `WOLFRAM_APPID` environment variable is set.
+You can get a key when creating a [development account](http://products.wolframalpha.com/developers/) (free for low intensity use).

 `whitelist` a list of usernames that you will allow to use the bot.
 Given that there are usage limits/potential costs, you may not want people you don't know spamming it with a script.
+Remove this list to allow everyone.

-`apiOpts` is a dictionary that will be merged into the query parameters.
+`wolfram` is a dictionary that will be merged into the query parameters.
 You can for example override your locatation and default unit selection with
 `{"location": "London, UK", "units": "nonmetric"}`.

+`verbose` can be set to get the bot to dump the raw response object json to the console.

 ## Highlights